Terrero89/Expense-Debt-Tracker/README.md

 1. Clone the repository.
 2. Navigate to the project directory.
 3. Navigate to the frontend or backend directory.
-4. Install dependencies
-5. Install dependencies for frontend:
-    ```bash
-    npm install
-    ```
-6. Start the server:
-    ```bash
-    npm start
-    ```
-7. Access the application at `http://localhost:3000`.
-8. Install dependencies for backend:
+4. Install dependencies for both frontend and backend.
-    ```bash
-    npm init
-    ```
-6. Start the server:
-    ```bash
-    npm start
-    ```
-7. Access the application at `http://localhost:8080`.

 ## Getting Started
-This skeleton contains two different applications -- a frontend, or "frontend," created with "Create React App," and a back end, or "Backend," created with Express.
+this boilerplate contains two different applications -- a frontend, or "frontend," created with "Create React App," and a back end, or "Backend," created with Express.

 To make both of them work together, you'll need to run both, As we work on this project, you'll first focus on the side assigned to be worked while both are running.

 ## Client

-Latest checked | @Tue May 5th, 2024 12:00pm GMT-0500 (Eastern Standard Time)
+Latest checked | @Tue May 5th, 2024 2:00pm GMT-0500 (Eastern Standard Time)

 In order to run the client, you'll run the following commands: